YR0XD/YR0XD/INFO.md

 Projects - - - - - - - - - - - -

-              - Artificial intelligence "A.I" for brain tumor diagnosis using MIR (NOT-OpenSurce)
+              - Artificial intelligence "A.I" for brain tumor diagnosis using MIR (NOT-OpenSource)